haroonwaves/ramifyjs/app/content/docs/api/collection.md

 #### `filter(callback)`

 Filters documents using a JavaScript callback function.
-This is slower than indexed queries.
+This loops through all documents and is slower than indexed queries.

 **Example:**